johtela/vscode-modaledit/README.md

 that act as the lead key of a normal mode sequence to run a commands when pressed in visual mode.

-For example, you might want the key `d` to be the leader key for sequence `dw` in normal mode, but in selection mode `d` should delete the selection without expecting any following keys.
+For example, you might want the `d` key to be the leader key for sequence "delete word" `dw` in normal mode, but in selection mode `d` should delete the selection without expecting any following keys.
 Previously it was not possible to define this behavior, but now you can do it with `selectbindings`.

 `selectbindings` section is always checked first when ModalEdit looks for a mapping for a keypress.
 If there is no binding defined in `selectbindings`